What is Leverage?

 Leverage on the easyMarkets platform

-Leverage with easyMarkets may be used with placing day trade orders, forward deals, pending orders on options.
+Leverage with easyMarkets may be used with placing day trade orders, forward deals, pending orders and options.

 When you open a trade on the easyMarkets platform, you choose the amount to trade which includes the ‘loan’ amount and the amount you need to invest or amount you risk.
 The more you risk in relation to your amount to trade, the higher the leverage you are using.
 And you will see your stop loss rate change in response.
 The more risk, the closer the stop loss is to the market rate.
 The stop loss closes your deal if it goes beyond this rate to ensure you do not continue to accrue losses.